Identifying Material Issues

 Achieving our vision

 In fiscal 2021, responding to the demands and expectations of our stakeholders, the Toyobo Group identified CSV- and ESG-related material issues in eight items, to realize our vision of being a Group that continually “creates the solutions needed by people and the earth.”
-We set out three areas that are the basis of the Toyobo Group’s corporate activities and for which there is great social demand as the management base (basic preconditions to materiality).
-In addition, we will proactively disseminate information on initiatives on the basic preconditions to materiality and materiality as stakeholder communication as well as striving to deepen our communication with all stakeholders.
+We have also positioned three items for which society’s expectations are particularly high as Management Base (Basic preconditions to materiality).
+These items represent the foundations of the Toyobo Group’s business activity.

 Identified Material Issues